Twiconoclast/BudgetHacks/README.md

 ![image](https://user-images.githubusercontent.com/70980012/115941670-339f7700-a45b-11eb-8459-fe705a3c3408.png)

 ## Description
-This is a link to [BudgetHacks](https://budgethacks.herokuapp.com/#/), an app that allows users to track transactions and create a budget while earning rewards for meeting their goals.
+This is a link to [BudgetHacks](https://budgethacks.herokuapp.com/#/), an app that allows users to track transactions and create a budget while earning rewards for keeping up with their budgets.

 ## Technology Used